ARM 2023 welcome address

 These changes benefit all working doctors going forwards.

 Through the hard work and yes, through the audacity of the junior doctors committee – or as they will more likely be known by the end of this ARM – the BMA’s resident doctors committee – an initial offer of 3% was pushed to over 10%.
-Yet this still fails to address the huge real-terms decline in pay that junior doctors have faced.
+Yet this still fails to address the huge real-terms decline in pay that resident doctors have faced.

 We have proved that we can resolve disputes through negotiation.
 Even the Conservatives can do it when they try.
 They had their chance and blew it with our lowest paid doctors.

 But I have a message for Rishi Sunak.
 Calling an election does not get you off the hook.
-When junior doctors take industrial action once more this week, you must answer for your vague and empty promises that have resulted in endless procrastination and talks without a purpose.
+When resident doctors take industrial action once more this week, you must answer for your vague and empty promises that have resulted in endless procrastination and talks without a purpose.

 Rob and Vivek wrote to the PM last week, with a simple request to recognise lost pay for highly qualified doctors on just £15 per hour.
 He hasn’t even bothered replying.
 Victoria Atkins posted on social media to repeat the trope of lies they have spun all along, trying to demonise the doctors.